DataBiosphere/terra-app/README.md

 # Architecture

 Apps are defined by a YAML [schema](#app-schema).
 An "app launcher" (such as Terra) receives a request to launch an app, parses the app YAML file, and invokes the [helm chart](#helm-chart) with the appropriate values to launch the app on a Kubernetes cluster.
-Once the app is launched, it may be accessed by the end user in a browser via a proxy URL.
+Once the app is launched, it may be accessed by the end user in a browser via a proxy URL defined by the app launcher.

 Diagram of the app launch flow: